• Skip to primary navigation

 The information shown is an estimate provided for your convenience by an online calculator.
 It should not be considered as a substitute for a professional nutritionist's advice.
 See our complete Nutritional Information Disclaimer.

-Keyword instant pot chili, no bean chili, pumpkin turkey chili, turkey chili, turkey chili recipe
+Keyword pumpkin chili, pumpkin chili with turkey, pumpkin turkey chili, turkey pumpkin chili

 ©Prepare and Nourish • Content and photographs are copyright protected.
 Sharing of this recipe is encouraged and appreciated but please do NOT screenshot or copy/paste complete recipes to websites or social media.